The MAI: A Resurrected Ghost of Globalization?

 The Takeaway:

-What Does the Future Hold for the MAI?
+What’s in the Future of the MAI?

 Scenario 1: The Phoenix Rises (With Modifications)